 Welcome to the Broken River Fishing Guide.
 Broken River starts near Bald Hill on the Victorian Alps near Mount Buffalo National Park.
 Then flows past the township of Shepparton opposite the township of Benalla and flows into the Goulburn River.
 Spanning a total of 225 kilometres.
-It’s a great location to target Golden Perch ( Yellow belly ) which have been stocked in the system for many years.
+It’s a great location to target Golden Perch ( Yellow belly ) which has been stocked in the system for many years.

 Things to do at Broken River

 Broken Rover stretches past the large country town of Shepparton which is home to roughly 50,000 residents.
 There are several nice bushwalks along the river.
-As with all country, rural areas always be mindful of snakes.
+As with all rural areas always be mindful of snakes.
 There are several nice accommodation offerings in the immediate area.
 A great spot to take the kids and unplug and enjoy the township of Shepparton.

 Fishing Broken River